3 Days in Buenos Aires, Argentina: The Best Things To Do

 Eat Pizza

-No Buenos Aires itinerary is really complete without pizza.
+No 3 day Buenos Aires itinerary is really complete without pizza.
 With over 62% of Argentinians having some Italian roots, pizza here is a staple.

 Argentinians take pizza as seriously as their football and there are many top-notch pizza joints in town.
 Pizza here is more of the thick-crust, cheesy variety rather than the original Italian thin crust.

 The best establishments seem to be El Cuartito and De Rossa Pizzeria.
-If in doubt just head to Avenida Corrientes where around the Obelisco there are many great pizza places.
+If in doubt, just head to Avenida Corrientes where around the Obelisco there are many great pizza places.

 Make sure to try Argentina’s most famous pizza La Fugazzeta- a stuffed cheese pizza with onion.